splunk/stef/stef-spec/specification.md

   │             gRPC Connect              │
   ├──────────────────────────────────────►│
-  │                                       │
+  │       STEFClientFirstMessage          │
+  ├──────────────────────────────────────►│
-  │     TEFDestinationCapabilities        │
+  │     STEFDestinationCapabilities       │
   │◄──────────────────────────────────────┤
-  │                                       │
-  │          TEFClientMessage             │
+  │         STEFClientMessage             │
+  ├──────────────────────────────────────►│
   .                 ...                   .
-  ├──────────────────────────────────────►│
-  │          TEFDataResponse              │
+  │         STEFDataResponse              │
   │◄──────────────────────────────────────┤
-  │          TEFClientMessage             │
+  │         STEFClientMessage             │
   .                 ...                   .
   ├──────────────────────────────────────►│
-  │          TEFDataResponse              │
+  │         STEFDataResponse              │
   .                 ...                   .
 ```

 1. The Sender opens a gRPC connection to the Receiver and starts a Stream() to
-   TEFDestination.
+   `STEFDestination`.
-2. Once the stream is open the Destination MUST send a TEFServerMessage with
+2. Once the stream is open the Sender MUST send a `STEFClientMessage` with
-   DestCapabilities field set.
+   `first_message` field set.
+3. The Destination MUST reply with a `STEFServerMessage` with `capabilities` field set.
-3. The Sender MUST examine received DestCapabilities and if the client is
+4. The Sender MUST examine received `capabilities` and if the client is
-   able to operate as requested by DestCapabilities the Sender MUST begin sending
+   able to operate as requested by `capabilities` the Sender MUST begin sending
-   TEFClientMessage containing STEF data.
+   `STEFClientMessage` containing STEF data.
 The Destination MUST periodically
-   respond with TEFServerMessage containing TEFDataResponse field.
+   respond with `STEFServerMessage` containing `STEFDataResponse`.
-   It is not required that there is always a corresponding TEFDataResponse for each
+   It is not required that there is always a corresponding `STEFDataResponse` for each
-   TEFClientMessage - the Receiver may choose to respond once to acknowledge several
+   `STEFClientMessage` - the Receiver may choose to respond once to acknowledge several
-   previously received TEFClientMessage messages.
+   previously received `STEFClientMessage` messages.

+### first_message field

+The Sender MUST set this field in the the first `STEFClientMessage` sent.
+All other fields MUST be unset when `first_message` is set.
+All subsequent messages MUST have `first_message` unset.

 ### stef_bytes field

-`TEFClientMessage` message contain a `stef_bytes` field.
-The field
-contains a sequence of bytes of the STEF stream.
+The field `stef_bytes` contains a sequence of bytes of the STEF stream.

 The receiver of the `stef_bytes` field is responsible for assembling the STEF data
-stream from a sequence of `TEFClientMessage` messages by concatenating bytes from
+stream from a sequence of `STEFClientMessage` messages by concatenating bytes from
 `stef_bytes` in the order the messages are received.

 ### is_end_of_chunk field